 - Fostering the development of peer and group-based social support, so that people with sight loss can learn from each other

-- Developing services for people who are encountering sight loss very late in life, and who require home-based contact and support
+- Developing services for people who are encountering sight loss late in life who require home-based contact and support

-Our team of staff and volunteers are a positive and skilled bunch, who are taking us into this new period of service delivery. (insert team photo somewhere around here).
-Our team keenly works in partnership with professionals and other organisations, so that we work efficiently, and with good understandings of each other’s strengths.
+Our team of trained and experienced staff and volunteers are a positive and skilled bunch, who are taking us into this new period of service delivery.
+We work in partnership with professionals and other organisations, so that we work efficiently, and with good understandings of each other’s strengths.
 Details of our full range of services can be found in our How We Can Help page.

 1888 to 1918